Waterlines

 Online ISSN: 1756-3488

-Waterlines promotes debate and highlights the latest perspectives in the WASH sector.
-The journal considers the key challenges facing engineers, health professionals, community development workers, researchers, policy makers–and suggests how these issues may be tackled using affordable, sustainable systems with reference to wider policy and institutional frameworks.
+The Waterlines journal archive comprises 40 years of debate and perspectives around the key challenges facing engineers, health professionals, community development workers, researchers and policy makers in the WASH sector.
+The articles in this peer-reviewed journal set out how these issues may be tackled using affordable, sustainable systems with reference to wider policy and institutional frameworks.

 Waterlines-Volumes